grantjenks/python-sortedcontainers/README.rst

 .. image:: https://api.travis-ci.org/grantjenks/sorted_containers.svg
     :target: http://www.grantjenks.com/docs/sortedcontainers/

-SortedContainers is an Apache2 licensed containers library, written in pure-Python, and fast as C-extensions.
+`SortedContainers`_ is an Apache2 licensed `sorted collections library`_,
+written in pure-Python, and fast as C-extensions.

-Python's standard library is great until you need a sorted container type.
+Python's standard library is great until you need a sorted collections type.
 Many will attest that you can get really far without one, but the moment you **really need** a sorted list, dict, or set, you're faced with a dozen different implementations, most using C-extensions without great documentation and benchmarking.

-Things shouldn't be this way.
-Not in Python.
+In Python, we can do better.
+And we can do it in pure-Python!

 ::